docker/docs/engine/installation/linux/oracle.md

 ### OS requirements

-To install Docker, you need the 64-bit version of Oracle Linux 6 or 7.

-Oracle recommends using the Unbreakable Enterprise Kernel (UEK) version 4.1.12 or higher.
+To install Docker, you need the 64-bit version of Oracle Linux 6 or 7 running the Unbreakable Enterprise Kernel Release 4 (4.1.12) or higher.

 For Oracle Linux 6, you need to enable extra repositories to install UEK4.
-See
-[Obtaining and installing the UEK packages](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_obtain_uek.html){: target="_blank" class="_" }.
+See [Obtaining and installing the UEK packages](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_obtain_uek.html){: target="_blank" class="_" }.

 The [OverlayFS2 storage driver](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/) is only supported